dhmunro/dudley/README.md

     param := type @ address

-In the second form of the parameter declaration, the data type must be an integer (signed or unsigned) primitive data type.
+In the second form of the parameter declaration, the data type must be an integer primitive data type (i1, i2, i4, or i8).
 The parameter value will be read from the file at the specified address (byte offset into the file).
 The @ address clause is optional.
 If not specified, the address is assumed to be the next address in the file after the